 Beagle Puppies for Sale in Tampa Bay

-Learn More about Beagle Puppies
+Learn More about Beagle Puppies for Sale

 A Beagle puppy or adult dog makes an excellent addition to a loving family.
 They are pack animals, and they welcome humans and other dogs into the fun-loving pack.
 Beagles are natural cuddlers.
 They are naturally affectionate and crave much attention and much activity.
 If you have more than one Beagle in your family, you'll often find them together in a puppy pile, and they can barely get close enough to those they love.

 Beagles are one of the most popular dog breeds in the United States.
 The hound is a family favorite across all of America and Canada.
 The pups were initially bred to hunt small prey such as rabbits or hares.
 When fox hunting became popular, breeders created the Foxhound by crossing a Beagle with a Buckhound.
 They're a fun addition because they are so curious and loveable.
 And those big, brown eyes and long silky ears are pretty irresistible.

 The Beagle is known to be a happy-go-lucky dog, sure to make you laugh every day.
 A beagle's sense of smell is extraordinary.
 They never seem to get tired, although they're not made for long-distance runs.
 In short sprints, they can reach high speeds… up to 20 miles per hour.

 Beagle coloring is a lovely range from lemon, tricolor, white, and red.
 They have expressive, sweet faces with big brown or hazel eyes and those silky soft long ears set low on its broad-head.
 The most common is a tri-color coat with a black saddle, white chest, legs, belly, and the very tip of a Beagle's tail.